0xRoqeeb/writeups/permx/permx.md

 /js                   (Status: 301) [Size: 303] [--> http://permx.htb/js/]
 /404.html             (Status: 200) [Size: 10428]
 ```
+going through the pages of permx.htb and proxying the traffic through burpsuite i didnt find any vulnerabilty i could exploit so moving ahead to subdomain enumeration

 ### Subdomain Enumeration with Wfuzz

 For subdomain enumeration, I used Wfuzz to brute-force potential subdomains.
 This helped to find hidden or less obvious parts of the application that might be running on different subdomains.